Vikrant076/DSA-Prep/README.md

 ## 🛠️ Tech I’m Using
 - DSA in C++
 - GitHub for version control
-- LeetCode for problem practice
+- LeetCode & GeeksForGeeks for problem practice

 ---